Florida Republican lawmakers propose a six-week abortion ban | Politics

 The bills, filed on the opening day of the legislature's 2023 regular session, make exceptions for rape and incest cases but not explicitly for the life or health of the pregnant person.
 Florida Republicans, including Governor Ron DeSantis, have signaled their wish to further curtail abortions in the state after last year approving a ban after 15 weeks of pregnancy, with no exceptions for rape or incest.

-DeSantis said he thought the rape and incest exceptions in the bills were "sensible."
-Abortion rights advocates and Democrats, including White House spokesperson Karine Jean-Pierre, spoke out on Tuesday against the new bills, which would ban abortion before many women know they are pregnant.
+DeSantis said he thought the rape and incest exceptions written in the bills were "sensible."
+Democrats and abortion rights advocates criticized the new bills, which would ban abortion before many patients know they are pregnant.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)